ASQ Weekend of Music

 Tour price includes

-- Accommodation for three nights at the Darby Park Apartments in a studio apartment on a room-only basis (ie excluding breakfast)
+- Accommodation for four nights at Seashells Yallingup apartment on a room-only basis (ie excluding breakfast)

 - Meals as per itinerary (L = Lunch, D = Dinner).
-Matching wines with meals.
+Wines with meals

-- Return coach transfer from Perth as well as all transfers to and from the festival venues in comfortable air-conditioned coaches
+- Return coach transfers from Perth as well as all transfers to and from the venues in comfortable air-conditioned coaches

 - Gratuities for local driver